ffloyd/flows/docs/README.md

 ## Flows::Railway

-Organize subsequent data tranformations (result of a step becomes input for a next step or a final result):
+Organize subsequent data transformations (result of a step becomes input for a next step or a final result):

 ```ruby
 class ExampleRailway